How to guide

 Select a publish status and then click the save button.

-Writing and editing pages
+Writing and publishing pages

-A page is a static webpage within your blog which is not listed by date.
+A blog page is a static webpage within your blog which is not listed by date.
 Pages do not use tags or categories and are often used to introduce the blog and blogger, and provide further information about the topic being discussed.
 An About page is the classic example.

 When you first receive your blog, you will find a basic page already created.
 We recommend that you edit this page to add details about yourself and your blog.